KnpLabs/KnpMenu/doc/02-Twig-Integration.markdown

 You can change the template used to render the menu in two different ways:

-1) Globally: Change the argument passed to the constructor of the renderer.
+1) Globally: Change the second argument passed to the constructor of the renderer.

 2) Locally: Pass a `template` option when rendering the menu